 Enter or edit the tag line Distance.
 This key is used to enter the distance as read directly from the tag line.
 The distances entered can be any positive or negative number and can be entered sequentially in either ascending or descending order.

 The distance numbers allowed are 0.00 to 9,999.00 feet.

-User enters a numeric value of 4 (The Dry Line function has not been implemented)
+User enters a numeric value of four (4).

-User enters a numeric value of five.
-No other functions.
+User enters a numeric value of five (5).

 6/Stream Depth